-- Logically, if the God of the Bible exists and He condemns homosexuality, isn't it kind of dumb to challenge Him?
-I mean, God can send you to Hell . . . forever . . . in anguish.
-And that's okay with Mr. Tutu?
+- Logically, if the God of the Bible exists, and he condemns homosexuality, isn't it kind of dumb to challenge him?
+I mean, God can send you to hell...forever...in anguish.
+And that's okay with Mr. T?
 Yikes!

 Desmond Tutu is judging God and proclaiming the Bible to be fallible because it doesn't agree with his views on homosexual practices.
 This is the height of arrogance and the depth of foolishness.